This guide is licensed under a Creative Commons Attribution-NonCommercial 4.0 International Licence, except where otherwise noted.

 Visit How to cite ChatGPT for more information.

-You should acknowledge that you used AI in submitted assessment, including where you have directly quoted or paraphrased AI-generated content or used tools to summarise readings, brainstorm ideas, plan your process, or for editing or proofreading purposes.
-It is recommended that you use an assignment coversheet to acknowledge your use of AI tools.
+You must acknowledge where you used AI in assessment, including where you have directly quoted or paraphrased AI-generated content or used tools to summarise readings, brainstorm ideas, plan your process, or for editing or proofreading purposes.

-You should include the following information when acknowledging the use of AI tools:
+The following information should be included when acknowledging the use of AI tools:

 This coversheet is an example of good practice in acknowledging the use of AI tools.
 Courses across UQ may have specific guidance you should follow on how to acknowledge the use of AI.